Huntsmen47/Natural_Language_Book_Database/README.md

  - "Which books were published before the year 2000?"

 See detailed results of these prompts in the json files of this repo.

+# Conclusion

+- Over all it did very well, it did struggle with giving a valid response when a query returned an empty set.